mom and daughter smiling looking at cell phone.

 When determining a schedule, consider things like whether your student works best at night or in the morning, their extracurricular activities, and whether they have other responsibilities.
 You’ll also want to consider when they hope to graduate by.
 With self-paced high school classes, your student could potentially graduate earlier than their public school peers.
 It all depends on the pace and schedule you decide on.

 While a school like Penn Foster doesn’t require your student to study a particular number of hours per day, it can be a good rule for them to dedicate at least 2-4 hours per day to their studies.
-That could mean time spent reading study guides and assigned reading, taking tests, working on papers, or reviewing notes.
+That could mean time spent reading study material, taking tests, working on papers (depending on which course they’re on), or reviewing notes.

 Are online classes easier or harder?